pan324/anno1800_seedfinder/README.md

 The finder can only filter through island selection.
 Things that cannot be filtered are: Island rotation; island position; fertilities; mining slots.

-The finder does not perform the NPC selection part, which affects the placement of some small islands.
-It just does not consider them.
-So you should focus on medium and large islands.
-The visualizer does show all islands however.

 Fertilities and mining slots in particular are a fairly hard problem because they come at the end of island creation.
 To put things into perspective, the entire island+NPC placement and rotation is done with the first 70 random numbers from the Mersenne Twister.
 Then the game draws around 18000 more numbers before fertilities and mining slots are decided.
 There is a lot of additional game code to decipher and the filtering would be fairly slow even when using only the baseline seeds.

 If you want to run the retrieval scripts yourself (copypics.py, maptemplatestocsv.py, maptocsv.py), they expect that the repository has two neighboring folders, one for the FileDBReader and one for all game assets as extracted with the RDAExplorer.
 I.e. the folders ../FileDBReader and ../data should exist.